Xenovonex/xenovonex.github.io/ropepump.md

 A SolidWorks model of the ropepump.

 ## Goal
-Design and build a waterpump that can pump up 130L of water to a height of 0.75m within 5 minutes.
+Design and build a bicycle powered waterpump that can pump up 130L of water to a height of 0.75m within 5 minutes.

 ## Team
 S. Bonhof, E. van Leeuwen, J. Linssen, S. Rademaker, J. van der Sluis, I. van Veen, Y. Verspaget, R. Dirks